Follow-Up Emails for Job Interviews: 3 Templates

 • Status updates

-The tone of the emails should express confidence without being too presumptuous or pushy.
+The tone of the emails should express confidence without seeming pushy.
 You want to sound like you know you're qualified for the job and did well in the interview without assuming you’ve already gotten the job.
 These are some signs that your interview went well and you’re moving on to the next stage or getting an offer.

 When to send a follow-up email

-Once you figure out what you want to say, the next step is to figure out when you want to send your email.
-If your interviewer requested additional samples or more information, send that as soon as possible after the interview.
+Once you know what you want to say, the next step is to decide when to send your follow-up email.
+If your interviewer requested additional samples or more information, send that as soon as possible after the interview — before the end of the workday if you can.

 Recruiters and hiring managers are busy and often do multiple interviews in a day, sometimes for different positions.
 You could accidentally fall through the cracks.
 How quickly you hear back from an interview can vary from company to company and even role to role.
-The higher a position is, often the longer it will take.
+The higher a position is, the longer it often takes to make a decision.
 A follow-up is a great way to check in and make sure they remember you.

 Pro Tip: When you talk to the recruiter or hiring manager, ask what the interview process looks like and how quickly you should expect to hear back, so you know when to follow up again.